JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 **Validation**  - checks if an input is sensible, valid or in the right format For example data types, dropdown lists (combo boxes) or field sizes

 **Primary key** - unique identifier for each record.
 For example a student ID.
 Each databse will have atleast one column with a primary key.
+A primary key cannot be repeated as another primary key again.

 **Composite key** - If two or more fields make a primary key, they are called the composite keys.